sundeepbassi/supershop_v1/README.md

 How can you demonstrate expertise, authoritativeness and trustworthiness in your content?

-- The contect will display a description about each product and it will give valauable information to the user about the product.
+- The content will display a description about each product and it will give valauable information to the user about the product.

+- There will also be a review for each product that users have contributed about, which shows that the products have been tested by other users to create trustworthiness.

+- User will also have the ability to leave testimonials about the site to show the creditability, expertise and authoritativness of the site.

 Would there be other pages within your own site you could link to from your chosen page?

-- There will be a link to a blog about pets that will help the user know that this is a genuine site about dogs.
+- There will be a link to a facebook page and newsletter sign up about pets that will help the user know that this is a genuine site about dogs.

-- There will be a link to a facebook page and a newsletter.
+- There will be a link to a dog health page for the RSPCA.

 Are there opportunities to link back to external websites that already rank highly on Google?

+At the moment I want to keep focus on this e-commerce website for the users.

 How can you help users discover other relevant parts of your web application?

-Tips
-Research other sites that already meet the needs your users have, find examples of how they accomplish that.
-Use the keyword list you created in the Keyword challenge to help prompt further ideas Document your process.
-If you’re planning for your final project, keep this documentation for your README.
-Give yourself around 10 to 15 mins to work on this.

-By the end of this exercise you should have a list of things to include on your chosen web page that will be valuable to your user, and therefore improve its search engine ranking.
-Remember, if you’re using this exercise to plan for your final project, keep this documentation for your README.
+The main nav bar will assist users to look for various products and in the footer we will have relevant information for the user to view.